Déployer et exécuter (partie 2)

 • Orange buttons are for non-payable functions.
 Non-payable functions change the state of the contract BUT do not accept value (typically ETH) being sent with the transaction.
 Clicking an orange button will create a transaction and will cost gas.

 • Red buttons are for payable functions.
 Clicking a red button will create a new transaction and this transaction can accept a value (typically ETH).
-The amount of value is set in in the Value field which is under the Gas Limit field.
+The amount of value is set in the Value field which is under the Gas Limit field.

 Saisie des paramètres